-Kula is a community based non profit with a staff of 17 serving the residents of Papakolea, Kewalo, Kalawahine Hawaiian Homesteads and the community at large from the Papakolea Community Center and Park located at 2150 Tantalus Drive, Honolulu, Hawaii since 1992.
+Kula no na Po'e Hawaii o Papakolea is a community-based non-profit with a staff of 22 serving the residents of Papakolea, Kewalo, Kalawahine Hawaiian Homesteads, and the community at large from the Papakolea Community Center and Park located at 2150 Tantalus Drive, Honolulu, Hawaii since 1992.
 Kula provides community based education, health and work force development services through various programs and partnerships in the interest of lowering health disparities in Native Hawaiian and other Pacific Island populations of Hawaii.

 The work of Kula includes work development programs such as the Papakolea Fire Academy providing training for testing for the various fire departments at the Federal, State, and City levels and our Community Health Worker Certification and Apprentice program.
 Health program that include Hula for Hypertension, and a Dementia Friendly Community building upon the upon the work of our service learning program with local universities providing hone health visits to our home bound kupuna.